philippgehrig/Mondrian-Blocks/README.md

 ## Task

-We created a Game to play "Mondrian Blocks".
+We created a game to play "Mondrian Blocks".
 Furthermore we implemented a solver to asses the difficulty of a given game and give a solution to it.

 ## UML Diagramm